ambrose-kibet/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thank you to microverse for setting us on this journey.
+Thank you to microverse for setting us on this journey and [Gregorie vella](https://www.behance.net/gregoirevella) for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>